PoornimaSubbrayan/PoornimaSubbarayan-DHCW/README.md

-src/test/java/stepdefinitions - this folder contains the step definition classes. src/test/java/pages - this folder contains the page object classes. src/test/java/hooks - this folder contains the hooks for setup and teardown. src/test/java/utility - this folder contains utility classes like WebDriver management and property reading. src/test/resources/properties - this folder contains properties files for locators and test data. target/allure-results/ - this folder contains the results for Allure reports. target/allure-report/ - this folder contains the generated Allure report.
+src/test/java/stepdefinitions - this folder contains the step definition classes. src/test/java/pages - this folder contains the page object classes. src/test/java/hooks - this folder contains the hooks for setup and teardown. src/test/java/utility - this folder contains utility classes like Helper methods, capturing screenshots and property reading. src/test/resources/properties - this folder contains properties files for locators and test data. target/allure-results/ - this folder contains the results for Allure reports. target/allure-report/ - this folder contains the generated Allure report.